Are you a potential buyer and wondering: Will San Francisco Bay Area home prices ever go down?

 San Francisco Bay Area Home Prices

-House prices are determined by rents and rents have softened due to the large construction of luxury condos, the slight increase in inventory from Airbnb units, and the lockdowns which are making landlords cut rents.
+House prices are determined by rents and rents have softened due to the large construction of luxury condos, the slight increase in inventory from Airbnb units, and the pandemic which made landlords cut rents.
 I know this first hand because I’ve been a SF landlord since 2005.

 For my 4 bedroom, 3 bathroom rental house in May 2017, I was receiving $9,000 a month.
 After 45 days on the market, the best two offers I got were for $7,500 a month = 16.7% decline.
-Instead of trying to rent it out for much less, I= 30X annual gross rent.
+Instead of trying to rent it out for much less, I sold the house for $2,740,000 = 30X annual gross rent.
 I wanted to hold it forever, so my kids would have something to manage or somewhere to live just in case, but I just couldn’t take being a landlord anymore.

 For my 2 bedroom, 2 bathroom condo rental, my previous tenants found the new tenants for me so I kept the rent flat at $4,200/month.
 In retrospect, I should have tried to raise the rent to $4,300 or $4,400 to cover the rising HOA and property taxes.
 But, I didn’t want to risk losing them (landlord mentality now vs let’s raise the rent).
 The only “benefit” I got was not losing a month or more worth of rent looking for another tenant.